Services

 & Lifeline Services

-While AUGSA no longer administers wellness programming at AU, we are pleased to announce a new wellness support service for our members available through Athabasca University.
-Homewood Health services are for our students in need of counselling, advice or assistance.
+While AUGSA administers a Health and Dental program through Student VIP, we are also pleased to announce a wellness support service for our members available through Athabasca University.
+Carepath by BayShore services are for our students in need of counselling, advice or assistance.
 This service is offered by Athabasca University effective November 1, 2018.

 Get Involved with AUGSA today!